ccsb-scripps/AutoDock-Vina/docs/source/docking_flexible.rst

 4.a.
 Using AutoDock4 forcefield
 _______________________________

-While using the AutoDock4 forcefield, only the flex part of the receptor is necessary, as well as the affinity maps.
+The flexible-receptor docking calculation using the AutoDock4 forcefield will require the flex part of the receptor as well as the affinity maps.
 Once the receptor (flex part ``1fpu_receptor_flex.pdbqt``), ligand ``1iep_ligand.pdbqt`` and maps ``1fpu_receptor_rigid`` were prepared, you can perform the flexible side-chain docking by simply running the following command line:

 .. code-block:: bash